ALL

 Fatigue is feeling tired or exhausted.
 When you have fatigue, you often need to rest more because of a lack of energy or strength.

 When you become more physically active, you may feel more tired than usual.
-As this may prevent you from staying active, it’s important to modify exercise to help you manage fatigue.
+It’s important to modify your exercise and manage fatigue, so it doesn't stop you from staying active.
 You may find it helps to:

 • use weight machines instead of free weights